SAP-samples/cloud-extension-s4hana-business-process/mission/event_based/README.md

 63. Enter 'EMS4' destination
 64. Enter the topic name created in CP

 To identify your topic name, go the the SAP BTP Cockpit and click on *Subscriptions*.
-Look up the *Enterprise Messaging* tile.
+Look up the *Event Mesh* tile.
 Click on *Go to Application*.
-This opens up Enterprise Messaging.
+This opens up Event Mesh.
 Click on your messaging client and copy the value under *Namespace*.

 65. Enter a Description
 66. Click on save to finish